Jonathan Zacaría

-Jonathan Fabián Zacaría (born 6 February 1990) is an Argentine footballer who plays for Almirante Brown.
+Jonathan Fabián Zacaría (born 6 February 1990) is an Argentine former footballer who played as a left-back.

 Career

 In October 2020, Zacaría joined Aldosivi.
 He scored his first goal for his new team on December 6, 2021, against Argentinos Juniors.

 In 2025, Zacaría returned to Almirante Brown from San Martín de San Juan.

+On 19 May 2026, Zacaría announced his retirement.

+Post-retirement

+Zacaría graduated as a sporting director.